The governance of exit regimes and sustainable reintegration post-exit

 Zenep Sahin-Mencütek, BICC, Germany

-In case you are not yet registered for the Zooming In Webinar Series, you can register for the webinar series here.
+In case you are not yet registered for the Zooming In Webinar Series, you can register for the series here.
 You will receive a confirmation email.
-In case you are registered for the Zooming In Webinar Series, you will get an email with the link.
+In case you are registered for the Zooming In Webinar Series, you will get an email with the link automatically.